alpheios-project/documentation/development/adding_a_language.md

     1. create an `ImportData` adapter for the LanguageModel in the `tufts/engine` folder

     1. add the language code to adapter mapping to the `config.json`

+    1. import the new `ImportData` adapter in the `AlpheiosTuftsAdapter` class and add it to the `engineMap` property

 1. Add Language model to data-models